ME3-HECM/final-project-andres-oscar/README.md

 ## Challenge brief

-Our buggy was designed to be capable of navigating a model "mine" by reading instructions for its movement using a predetermined set of colored cards.
+Our buggy was designed to be capable of navigating a model "mine" by reading instructions for its movement using a predetermined set of coloured cards.
 Once it reached the end of the "mine", our buggy was intended to return to its starting position and sleep to conserve energy.
 In more detail our buggy had to do the following according to the task brief:

 1. Navigate towards a colored card and stop before impacting the card
-1. Read the card color
+1. Read the card colour
-1. Interpret the card color using a predefined code and perform the navigation instruction
+1. Interpret the card colour using a predefined code and perform the navigation instruction
 1. When the final card is reached, navigate back to the starting position
 1. Handle exceptions and return to the starting position if the final card cannot be found